 - the temporary placement of a worker to fill a vacant position in the period between the study of the organizational structure and its implementation.

 - Wage: The employer will be expected and required to pay wage to the employee.
 Hence employment relation is not a pro bono service.
 On the contrary, it is a service in return for wages.
 The mode of payment for wage could be in cash or in kind though ordinarily payment is effected through cash.
 As regards to the interval of payment, it could be in daily, weekly, bi-monthly, monthly etc.

-III.
 Legally stipulated minimum working conditions

-Article 97 of the Labor Proclamation-The employee may incur occupational accident, organic injury or functional disorder, in the following instances:
+- Employment injuries: Employment injuries could be occupational accident or occupational disease.
+The employee may incur occupational accident, organic injury or functional disorder, in the following instances:

 - while carrying out the employer’s order at a place and time of work;